Plan Your Perfect Day in Nashville

 Breakfast

-It would be worth traveling to Nashville for the food alone.
+It would be worth traveling to Nashville alone for the food.
 We have become known as a foodie's paradise.
-So let's start with breakfast.
+So, let's start with breakfast.
 My top two recommendations include The Nashville Grange Ellison Place Soda Shop.
 They are both Nashville favorites.
-You'll enjoy southern comfort food like chicken, eggs, bacon, and toast.
+You'll enjoy Southern comfort food like chicken, eggs, bacon, and toast.
 Click here for a complete list of recommendations.

 Brunch